schneidermu/piNN-DFT/README.md

 cd Results/
 python -m txt_to_csv
 ```
+9) To reproduce Fig. , run R script
-9) To calculate WTMAD-2 for 30 reactions as in Table ., use --NFinal 30 argument for steps 3-8
+10) To calculate WTMAD-2 for 30 reactions as in Table ., use --NFinal 30 argument for steps 3-8